PLEASE MAKE SURE TO CHECK BACK AND READ RULES IN THEIR ENTIRETY PRIOR TO CAPTAIN’S PARTY IN THE EVENT RULES ARE UPDATED!

 - The Captain’s Meeting is mandatory for competing teams.
 One person from each team must be present.

-- The only eligible species for the Overall Division is kingfish.
+- The only eligible species for the Championship is kingfish

 - Check out will only take place at Dockside Inn in Fort Pierce.